 The Admission Assessment Exam, called the A2, is designed to measure students' abilities in subject areas similar to the ACT.
-Students who have an ACT composite score that is less than 22 are given the opportunity to demonstrate their abilities in another way by using the math and reading comprehension sections of the A2.
+Students who have an ACT composite score that is less than 22 are given the opportunity to demonstrate their abilities in another way by using the math, reading comprehension, vocabulary, grammar, and biology sections of the A2.

-The passing score for the A2 is 78% on the math section and 78% on the reading comprehension section in order to meet admission scholastic requirements for the nursing major.
-For those students who are unsuccessful, achieving less than 78% on either or both sections of the A2, can re-test after 30 days.
+The passing score for the A2 is 78% on each section in order to meet admission scholastic requirements for the nursing major.
+For those students who are unsuccessful, achieving less than 78% on any section of the A2, may re-test after 30 days.
 Students who are unsuccessful with the second test must wait one full year and successfully complete a remediation course with a grade of C or higher, before taking the test for a third time.